IgniteUI/app-builder/ROADMAP.md

   - Accordion
   - Tab Container
 - **Grid** v2 features
+- Create sample apps with a **Grid, Charts and Navigation Drawer**
+- Grid CRUD

 ## Going down the road
 - **Tree Grid** component as part of the toolbox, as well as **Accordion**, **Stepper** and **Rating**.